FoamScience/OpenFOAMDocsWebpages/content/en/blog/discussions/010-reflections-part-3/index.md

     vv              ( 0 0 0 );
 }
 ```
 we can see that the `subModel` shows only members of the base class.
-To make it show the full array of members of the concrete type, the user can prompted to pick a valid model, and then `baseModel::schema("pickedModel")` will be called inside `builder::schema<baseModel>()` instead of calling `builder::schema<memberBaseType>()`.
-This scenario is particularly in building GUIs.
+To make it show the full array of members of the concrete type, the user can be prompted to pick a valid model, and then `baseModel::schema("pickedModel")` will be called inside `builder::schema<baseModel>()` instead of calling `builder::schema<memberBaseType>()`.
+This scenario is particularly useful in building GUIs.

 ## Conclusion

-At this points, all of the design goals mentioned back in [Part 1](/blog/2023/09/29/a-reflection-system-for-meshfreefoam-part-1/) have been achieved.
+At this point, all of the design goals mentioned back in [Part 1](/blog/2023/09/29/a-reflection-system-for-meshfreefoam-part-1/) have been achieved.
 Except for minor changes, I will not develop the system any further.

 Use cases are exclusively **(automatically) generating schemas for OpenFOAM classes** and **(again automatically) building GUI widgets for target types**